Homemade Salted Caramel Sauce Recipe

 May contain affiliate links.
 See our disclosure policy.

-Homemade Caramel Sauce is the exclamation point for all of your holiday recipes.
-This easy caramel sauce recipe adds amazing flavor to all kinds of recipes.
-Drizzle it on pancakes, ice cream, and apple pie or swirl it into your morning coffee for an irresistible salted caramel flavor.
+Salted Caramel Sauce is the exclamation point for all of your holiday recipes.
+This easy homemade caramel adds amazing flavor to all kinds of desserts, drinks, and breakfast dishes.
+Use it as a dip for apple slices or drizzle it over pancakes, ice cream, cakes, or pie.

 I first made this Homemade Caramel Sauce five years ago.
 I screwed it up royally, and somehow it was still ridiculously good.
 I knew then this sauce would be a mainstay in my holiday rotation, and indeed, it is.